rr-lab/Zea-Lip/docs/zea_lip_base.md

 Dry samples were resuspended in 110 μL of MeOH-Toluene 90:10 (with CUDA 50 ng/mL).
 The rack of samples was vortexed at low speed for 20 s and then all tubes were sonicated at RT for 5 min.
 Aliquots of 50 µL per sample were transferred into an insert within an amber glass vial.

 Before start running samples a new column was set, it is recommended to change the column (Acquity UPLC C18 1.7μm 2.1x100 mm Column) (Waters; Milford, MA, USA) every 1000 samples.
 After the column change, the new one must be purged for 5 min to take air out.
-The UPLC column is coupled to a VanGuard pre-column (Acquity UPLC C18 1.7μm 2.1x5 mm Pre-column Waters), which is replaced after ~330 sample injections.
+The UHPLC column is coupled to a VanGuard pre-column (Acquity UPLC C18 1.7μm 2.1x5 mm Pre-column Waters), which is replaced after ~330 sample injections.
 Six “no sample injections” were injected at the beginning of each run to condition the column, followed by ten samples, one pool (made out of the mix of the second aliquot of all the samples contained per UHPLC plate) and one blank.

-According to the diversity and amount of lipid species identified under ESI (+) and (-) during an optimization of lipid extraction and lipid analysis (data not shown), we selected ESI positive mode on Agilent® Ultra-Performance Liquid Chromatography and Quadrupole Time of Flight Mass Spectrometry (UPLC-QTOF MS/MS).
-The UPLC-QTOF MS/MS utilized were Agilent 1290 and Agilent 6530, respectivelu.
-We injected 1.67 μL per sample into UPLC-QTOF MS/MS ESI (+), the running time per sample was 15 min.
+According to the diversity and amount of lipid species identified under ESI (+) and (-) during an optimization of lipid extraction and lipid analysis (data not shown), we selected ESI positive mode on Agilent® Ultra-Performance Liquid Chromatography and Quadrupole Time of Flight Mass Spectrometry (UHPLC-QTOF MS/MS).
+The UHPLC-QTOF MS/MS utilized were Agilent 1290 and Agilent 6530, respectively.
+We injected 1.67 μL per sample into UHPLC-QTOF MS/MS ESI (+), the running time per sample was 15 min.

 ## Results